pavelsaman/pavelsaman.github.io/_posts/2021-07-24-public-ip-with-curl-and-bash.md

 217.79.178.53
 ```

-Then even a public IP address is just a comman away :)
+Then even a public IP address is just a command away :)